Links & Resources

 This is a growing reference that includes plant images, pictures of affected animals and presentations concerning the botany, chemistry, toxicology, diagnosis and prevention of poisoning of animals by plants and other natural flora (fungi, etc.).

-The National SAFE KIDS Campaign, is dedicated solely to the prevention of unintentional childhood injury, based on the philosophy that there is no such thing as an accident and that unintentional injuries can be prevented.
+The national SAFE KIDS Campaign, is dedicated solely to the prevention of unintentional childhood injury, based on the philosophy that unintentional injuries can be prevented.

-The CDC is one of the 13 major operating components of the Department of Health and Human Services (HHS), which is the principal agency in the United States government for protecting the health and safety of all Americans and for providing essential human services, especially for those people who are least able to help themselves.
+The CDC is one of the 13 major operating components of the Department of Health and Human Services (HHS), the principal agency for protecting the health and safety of all Americans and for providing essential human services.

 Department of Homeland Security